nyu-systems/diff-gaussian-rasterization/README.md

 # Differential Gaussian Rasterization

-Used as the rasterization engine for the paper "3D Gaussian Splatting for Real-Time Rendering of Radiance Fields".
+Used as the rasterization engine for [Grendel-GS](https://github.com/TarzanZhao/gaussian-splatting).
 If you can make use of it in your own research, please be so kind to cite us.

 <section class="section" id="BibTeX">
   <div class="container is-max-desktop content">